STUDENTS Policy

 anticipate every situation that might occur with respect to transgender

-students, and the needs of each transgender student must be assessed on a case-by-case
+students, and the needs of each student must be assessed on a case-by-case

 basis.